 Top Tip – If you are having drinks after the ceremony – this could be the perfect area to place it.

 Styling And Decor Items On Your Wedding Guest Table

-So you want to attract your guests to your table so they sign, take photos or whatever you would love them to do.
-Considering what else you use on the table and how you style it, along with the above, can make all the difference to getting your guests to come over.
+So you want to attract your guests to your table so they sign, take photos or do whatever you would love them to do.
+Considering what else you use on the table and how you style it, along with the above, can make all the difference in getting your guests to come over.

 Here are my top styling tips to consider for a fab guest book table:

 ● Start with what you want to include on the table and work from that as your basis.
-So if you want to have your guest book or alternative guestbook, what else will you want beside it?
+So if you want to have your guestbook or alternative guestbook, what else will you want beside it?

 ● Then think about the type of table you want.
 Your venue will have tables but you don’t have to use theirs.
 Just check in on any restrictions first.
-Link this to your overall wedding theme and style so if you are more vintage then could you get a dresser to use.
-For a boho vibe you might use a stunning wooden table or you can even create your own table.
+Link this to your overall wedding theme and style so if you are more vintage then could you get a dresser to use?
+For a boho vibe, you might use a stunning wooden table or you can even create your own table.

 ● Once you know what you are having on the table and the type of table you want to use then start thinking about the decor.
 What do your wedding tables look like?
-Create or add in some decoration that adds to your style.
+Create or add some decoration that adds to your style.
 Flowers in small vases, adding in some foliage or pampas if you are a boho lover can really make an impact.
-You want peoples eyes to be drawn to it.
+You want people’s eyes to be drawn to it.
 Draping gorgeous fabrics over the table can look stunning.
 Or if you are using a dresser or anything with drawers – utilise them.

 Putting Everything Together

 Putting it together should be really fun.
 There are so many ways to style a really good wedding guestbook table but ultimately you want to think about these few things when styling;